homermultitext/chsseminar/name-your-scholion.md

 You will append to these the identifier for the specific scholion.
-The convention we will follow is to begin with the page identifier (e.g., for the recto side of folio 127, `127r`), followed by an underscore, followed by a sequential number.
+The convention we will follow is to begin with the page identifier (e.g., for the recto side of folio 127, `127r`), followed by an underscore, followed by a sequential number. **NB**:  this may not correspond to the footnote number used by the scribe!

 For example, the first scholion on page 127 recto in the Upsilon 1.1 will  be named `urn:cts:greekLit:tlg5026.e3.hmt:127r_1`